reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ## Jira Integration

 An integration with a JIRA can be required for projects that collect defects in a separate tracking tool.
 Integration provides an exchange of information between ReportPortal and the JIRA, such as posting issues and linking issues, getting updates on their statuses.
-At this time, ReportPortal only allows users to set up and connect to JIRA systems.

 **Permission:**

 The *Administrator* can upload a plugin and make global integrations on the Plugin Tab on the Management board.
 Also, the Administrator can unlink project configurations from global.
 The *Project Manager* is able to work only on the project level.
 He can unlink and re-write global configuration with project ones on Project Settings > Integrations.